 Get involved with monitoring dolphin’s natural behaviours, feedings and human-dolphin interactions.
 You will be collecting and providing important data to our partner, the institute of Marine Science and local government; in support of their mission to protect these species.

-Work and educate local kids about how to utilised marine resources to their full potential.
+Work and educate local kids about how to utilise marine resources to their full potential.
 It’s all about spreading the word, far and near when it comes to expanding our mission.

 Create exciting information boards, about marine ecosystems and conservation, to encourage the local community to become passionate for protecting and preserving marine wildlife.

 A big part of the project is training local boat drivers, who operate dolphin tours, to adopt ethical practices.